← All tools Free Tool

 Moreover, structured data is becoming increasingly important for AI-driven search.
 As search engines generate AI summaries and answer boxes, they rely more heavily on structured data to extract and verify facts.
 Consequently, pages with comprehensive, accurate schema markup are more likely to be cited and featured.

 That said, schema markup is not a ranking factor by itself.
 It does not directly boost your position in search results.
 Instead, it qualifies your pages for enhanced presentation that can indirectly improve performance through higher CTR and engagement.
-For a deeper understanding of how search engines process your site, see our guide on crawl budget and how it affects your site.
+Schema also will not fix slow page-load issues — for that, see our guide on Core Web Vitals.
+For a deeper understanding of how search engines discover and process your structured data, read our guide on crawl budget.
+Once you have validated your markup here, pair this schema testing tool with the SERP snippet preview to see how the result will appear, and use the structured data coverage planner to map which schema types every page on your site should carry.

 Frequently Asked Questions